 If you're buying a home in the UK while on a visa, additional requirements may apply.
 Lenders often review visa duration, employment history, and overall financial stability.
 Having a longer-term visa or Indefinite Leave to Remain tends to strengthen your application.
 A solid UK credit history and stable employment can also improve your eligibility.
 Working with a specialist adviser can help identify lenders comfortable with international applicants.

 Comparing lenders is essential when seeking competitive deals.
-High street banks offer convenience, but mortgage brokers may access a wider range of products, including exclusive rates.
+High street banks offer convenience, but mortgage brokers may access a wider range of products, including broker exclusive rates.
 Reviewing loan-to-value ratios helps you understand how deposit size influences your options.
 Some lenders reward higher deposits with better rates, while government schemes may offer support if saving a large deposit feels challenging.

 Key considerations for first-time buyers include managing affordability, understanding long-term commitments, and preparing for additional costs.
 Fees such as valuations, legal work, and arrangement charges can add to your initial budget.
 Factoring these into your calculations ensures fewer surprises later.
 Taking care with budgeting supports a smoother buying experience.